Passer au contenu principal

 Bone resorption implant placement is not a random complication—it follows a predictable biomechanical pathway.
 When a rigid alloplastic object presses against cortical bone, Wolff’s Law dictates that the bone remodels in response to altered stress patterns.
 Areas of concentrated pressure experience osteoclastic dominance, and the bone recedes.
 Silicone implants, whose smooth undersides create focused pressure points, frequently produce V-shaped cortical defects visible on cephalometric radiographs.

 Porous polyethylene implants were designed to mitigate this through tissue ingrowth, which theoretically distributes pressure.
 In practice, ingrowth is partial and uneven, and the pressure zones still develop along the implant edges where contact is firmest.
-The systematic review by the Journal de chirurgie craniofaciale found no material completely immune to resorption; the variable is severity and timing rather than presence or absence (Journal of Craniofacial Surgery, 2023).
+The systematic review by the Journal de chirurgie craniofaciale found no material completely immune to resorption; the variable is severity and timing rather than presence or absence (Journal de chirurgie craniofaciale, 2023).

 For trans women, this has a compounding effect.
 Many seek chin reshaping because their native mandibular symphysis is prominent in both the sagittal and vertical dimensions—classic masculine chin morphology.
 When an implant sits on a prominent symphysis and creates pressure-induced resorption, the resulting bony defect can alter the lower facial third in ways that actually re-masculinize the contour.
 The implant settles into its own crater, the chin pad thins, and the visible result drifts away from the feminine ideal it was meant to achieve.